Feur-Inc/BetterX/src/plugins/README.md

 - `OptionType.STRING` - Text input
 - `OptionType.NUMBER` - Numeric input

+## Plugin Properties
+- `needsRestart`: Set to `false` if your plugin can be enabled/disabled without requiring a page reload.
+Defaults to `true` for backward compatibility.

 ## Best Practices
 1. Always clean up in the `stop()` method
 2. Use meaningful option names
 3. Store DOM references for cleanup
 4. Access settings via `this.settings.store`
 5. Test both enable/disable functionality
+6. Set `needsRestart: false` if your plugin properly cleans up in the `stop()` method